openSUSE/news-o-o/_posts/2011-02-12-opensuse-weekly-news-162-is-out.markdown

           [Petr Mladek: LibreOffice 3.3.0 final available for openSUSE](http://lizards.opensuse.org/2011/02/09/libreoffice-3-3-0-final-available-for-opensuse/)

-I™m happy to announce LibreOffice 3.3.0 final
+Iâ€™m happy to announce LibreOffice 3.3.0 final
           packages for openSUSE.
 They are available in the Build Service [LibreOffice:Stable](http://download.opensuse.org/repositories/LibreOffice:/Stable/) project.
 They are based on the [libreoffice-3.3.0.4 release](http://cgit.freedesktop.org/libreoffice/build/plain/NEWS?id=libreoffice-3.3.0.4).
 Please, look for more details about the openSUSE LibreOffice build on the wiki page.